Tag Archives: shady city

 “You will stay on that farm and make yourself mighty useful.
 No more going into City Main until I arrive,” the father instructed.
 “Ingratiate yourself.
 Bring the Harvesters into the fold and perhaps you may find yourself worthy of my chair one day.”

-‘You’ve gotta be kidding me,’ Buddy thought inwardly.
+‘You’ve gotta be kidding me, bro,’ Buddy thought inwardly.
+‘Not after what Chad did to that chair.’

 “Yeah,” Buddy replied.